skip to Main Content

 Therapy For Religious OCD

-At The Center For Anxiety & OCD at GroundWork Counseling in Orlando our therapists specialize in the treatment of OCD and Scrupulosity (Religious or Moral OCD).
+At GroundWork in Orlando our therapists specialize in the treatment of OCD and Scrupulosity (Religious or Moral OCD).
 Scrupulosity is treated like other types of OCD and Cognitive Behavior Therapy (CBT) featuring a procedure called Exposure and Response Prevention (ERP) is the primary psychological treatment for Scrupulosity.
 The facing of religious obsessions has particular issues that are carefully and sensitively addressed and clergy who is educated in OCD may be called upon to help prepare and support an individual in this therapeutic work.

 Finding The Right Help